itz-me-zappex/flux/README.md

 Dependencies for other distributions will be added soon.

 ### Installation

+---

 #### Manual installation
-Make sure you have installed dependencies described above before continue.
+You can use this method if there is no package build script for your distro.
+Make sure you have installed dependencies as described above before continue.
 ```bash
 fluxver='1.6.11' # set latest version as I update it here every release
 ```